-Starring – a bunch of 70s actors that while you are watching this movie again, you’ll think to yourself, “Oh, I remember that guy or that girl, I wonder what ever happened to them?” along with some famous people like Richard Pryor, The Pointer Sisters (I love them!), George Carlin, and Antonio Fargas who plays Lindy, one of the best gay characters ever captured on film!
+Starring – a bunch of actors from the 1970s that while you are watching this movie again, you’ll think to yourself, “Oh, I remember that guy or that girl, I wonder what ever happened to them?” along with some famous people like Richard Pryor, The Pointer Sisters (I love them!), George Carlin, and Antonio Fargas who plays Lindy, one of the best gay characters ever captured on film!

 Directed by Michael Schultz

 Come on, ya’all and sing it for me

 Well those cars never seem to stop coming

 Work and work